 The technique developed by Gabriele Lusser Rico, apparently works by engaging both the left and right brain and is an essential tool if you’re feeling a little bunged up, creatively speaking.
-The idea is to really let go, to avoid making conscious decisions about where your cluster goes and to let all those Freudian slips spill out in a controlled environment.
+The idea is to really let go and avoid making conscious decisions about where your cluster goes.

-Because an IKEA-like store, is not the kind of place we associate with the paranormal and as a result, the concept is surprising and original.
+We’re now going to use it to create the unexpected, using Horrorstör as our inspiration.
+Why?
+Because an IKEA-like store is not the kind of place we associate with the paranormal.
+As a result, the concept is surprising and original.

-Use one of these words—writing it in the centre of a blank page and drawing a circle around it.
+Write one of these words in the centre of a blank page and draw a circle around it.
 Then let your darkest imagination go wild!
 Whatever the next word/image/theme this inspires, draw a line from the previous circle to connect it until you end up with a tree coming out at all sides.
-When you’ve finished, highlight the things that are most promising and use it to write your next horror story.
+When you’ve finished, highlight the things that are most promising and use it to write your next horror story: